oculus-samples/Unreal-HandGameplay/Plugins/OculusHandTools/README_HandPoseRecognition.md

 # The OculusHandPoseRecognition Module

-This module contains two [USceneComponent](https://docs.unrealengine.com/en-US/API/Runtime/Engine/Components/USceneComponent/index.html) subclasses that can be configured to recognize specific hand poses &ndash; described as a set of relative hand bone angles &ndash; and hand gestures &ndash; described as sequences of hand poses.
+This module includes two [USceneComponent](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/USceneComponent?application_version=5.6) subclasses.
+They recognize specific hand poses—defined by relative hand bone angles—and hand gestures—defined as sequences of hand poses.
 It also provides a library of useful blueprint utility nodes.

 ## 1. Hand Pose Recognizer Component

-The [UHandPoseRecognizer](../Source/OculusHandPoseRecognition/Public/HandPoseRecognizer.h) class is the core of our hand recognition system.
-It regularly polls the [Oculus Hands API](../../../../../Engine/Plugins/Runtime/Oculus/OculusVR/Source/OculusInput/Public/OculusInputFunctionLibrary.h) to record hand bone information when it can be reliably assessed.
-Wrist bone information is acquired from the motion controller component that the pose recognizer is attached to on the player's VR character.
+The [UHandPoseRecognizer](./Source/OculusHandPoseRecognition/Public/HandPoseRecognizer.h) class is the core of the hand recognition system.
+It regularly polls the [Oculus Hands API](../../../../../Engine/Plugins/Runtime/Oculus/OculusVR/Source/OculusInput/Public/OculusXRInputFunctionLibrary.h) to record hand bone data when reliable.
+Wrist bone data comes from the motion controller component attached to the player's VR character.

 <img width="256" src="./Media/recognizer_attachment.png" alt="Recognizer attached to controller." />

-There can be multiple recognizers per hand, each with its own set of hand poses to recognize.
-The main reason to group hand poses into one recognizer is when they are mutually exclusive from one another.
-In our showcase, we provide a recognizer for American Sign Language numbers and another for letters.
-In actual ASL, there is a way to distinguish the letter 'O' and the number '0', but in our example we have limited ourselves to static hand poses and having them recognized in separate recognizers allows us to recognize both in parallel.
+You can use multiple recognizers per hand, each with its own set of hand poses.
+Group poses into one recognizer when they are mutually exclusive.
+For example, our showcase uses one recognizer for American Sign Language numbers and another for letters.
+Although ASL distinguishes the letter 'O' from the number '0', our example uses static hand poses recognized by separate recognizers to detect both simultaneously.

 ### Pose Strings

-What each recognizer can recognize is described as a set of bone angles.
-Here's the thumbs-up pose description for the left hand.
+Each recognizer defines what it can recognize as a set of bone angles.
+Here is the thumbs-up pose for the left hand:

     L T0-52-18+51 T1+13-8+30 T2+7-9-10 T3-10+21+8
       I1+6-72+1 I2-3-108+1 I3+1-55-3